armory/docs/content/en/docs/spinnaker-user-guides/deploying.md

 ![](/images/ezgif.com-gif-maker-(3).gif)

-Let's select the same **VPC Subnet** type as the ELB we just made.
-Remember to input 'prod' to the **Stack** field since that is what was used when creating the ELB.
+Select the same **VPC Subnet** type as the ELB you just made.
+Remember to input 'prod' to the **Stack** field since that is what you used when creating the ELB.

-Note: If the ELB steps above were skipped and do not see the VPCs grouping available or a new VPC group needs to be made, please be advised to follow the instructions at [VPC Subnet Type]({{< ref "aws-subnets-configure" >}}) and tag your VPCs so that they will be available for selection in the dropdown.
+>If you skipped the ELB steps above and do not see the VPCs grouping available, or you need to crate a new VPC group, follow the instructions in the [VPC Subnet Type]({{< ref "aws-subnets-configure" >}}) guide.
+Tag your VPCs so that they are available for selection in the dropdown.

 For this example, we'll use a Red/Black (also known as Blue/Green) **deployment strategy**.
 Leave 3 **maximum server groups** alive for normal services allows you to manually rollback in case of emergency easily.